Mera Peak Climbing

 Mera peak climbing itinerary details

 01 DayLanding in Kathmandu.
-The world heritage site of Kathmandu Valley sightseeing, 3-4 hours.
+UNESCO heritage site of Kathmandu Valley sightseeing, 4 hours.

 The sightseeing day will start with our guided trip to cultural world heritage sites in Kathmandu Valley with a professional Guide Ammar.
-The day tour includes the Buddhist and Hindu pilgrimage sites: Hindu’s holy Pashupati Temple and the world’s biggest Boudha Stupa.
+Tour includes the Buddhist and Hindu pilgrimage sites: Hindu’s holy Pashupatinath Temple and the world’s biggest Boudha Stupa.

 In addition, we also visit the historical Kathmandu Durbar Square with the special temple, unique architecture, and living goddess Kumari temple.
 In the evening, pre-trip discussion and introduce to our fellow trekking staff for your Mera climbing adventure trip.